MFMokbel/ExBase64/README.md

 # Binaries

 Although the code has no OS depdendency, I'm only releasing Windows 32-bit and 64-bit executables.
 It should be a straightforward task to compile it for other OSes.
+Binaries are located under the **Release** folder.

 # Requirements